I owe the IRS more than I can pay. What are my options?

 Offer in compromise

 An offer in compromise (referred to as an offer or OIC) is an agreement between the taxpayer and the IRS to settle a federal tax debt for less than the full amount owed.
 The offer amount (called the reasonable collection potential) is the amount the IRS determines you are able to pay based on specific rules.
 The rules combine the equity you have in your assets, valued at 80% of fair market value, plus a multiple of your excess monthly income as explained above.
+You can get an idea of whether you might qualify using the IRS Offer in Compromise Pre-Qualifier Tool.

 Important.
 You should not expect the offer in compromise process to be a negotiation.
 You should also be aware that once you have an agreement, it will be rescinded if you don't comply with certain requirements, such as filing returns on time for up to 5 years and paying the additional tax.